gabotechs/dep-tree/README.md

     - "src/common/**"
 ```
 In the example above, any file under the `src/products` folder has the restriction of only
-being able to import files that lives, either in the same `src/products` folder, or in the
+being able to import files that live either in the same `src/products` folder, or in the
 `src/common` folder.

 ### `deny`: